Sendrowski/fastDFE/docs/reference/R/miscellaneous.rst

 Object-Oriented Design
 ----------------------
-The fastDFE Python library is implemented using an object-oriented design.
+The fastDFE Python library is implemented using an object-oriented design which carries over to the R interface.
 This paradigm may be less familiar to R users.
-To aid comprehension, our documentation often demonstrates how class methods are invoked directly on the class itself.
+To aid comprehension, our documentation often demonstrates how methods are called on the class itself rather than on an instance.
 For example:

 .. code-block:: r